What do the hotel stars mean

 Pool and/or gym with staff

-Sauna and relax with staff
+Sauna and relax with the staff

 Air conditioning